 Special-status Plant Species Restoration, Salvage, and Relocation

-Three special-status plant species were observed within Project work areas, as detailed in Table 2-3a through 2-3h.
-Of these, two species are herbaceous perennials: pink funnel lily and Rusby’s desert mallow.
+Three special-status plant species were observed within Project work areas, as detailed in Tables 2-3a through 2-3j.
+Of these, four species are herbaceous perennials: pink funnel lily.
+San Bernardino milkvetch, Muilla sp., and Rusby’s desert mallow.
 One species is a shrub: Mojave menodora.

 The following subsections describe the methods that will be implemented prior to construction, during construction, and, where relevant, during the post-construction/restoration phase of the Project to facilitate avoidance, minimization, and/or mitigation of impacts to special-status plants, if required.